tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 }
 ```

- * Called when a player is attempting to perform a melee attack
+ * Called when the player is attempting to perform a melee attack
  * Returning true or false overrides default behavior

 ## CanBeTargeted (autoturret)